New Balance 890 v6 Reviewed & Rated Review Facts

 These sneakers have been out for a little while so the price will vary, depending on where you purchase them.
 You can buy them for anywhere between $90 to $120.
 This price is a great value considering the quality of the product you get in such a well-respected running shoe name brand.

-The outsole on these sneakers is well-suited to deliver a positive traction experience if you are using them on a surface for which they are designed.
+The outsole on the New Balance 890 v6 is well-suited to deliver a positive traction experience if you are using them on a surface for which they are designed.
 The blown rubber delivers plenty of grip around corners and on both concrete and track surfaces.
 The midsole and outsole work together to give you a grippy and responsive run with a smooth transition from heel to toe.

 One of the very few downfalls of the 890v6 may be the lack of flexibility.
 Many consumers have said the TPU strips that are embedded into the forefoot of this shoes’ midsole feel very stiff while running.
 These TPU pieces are designed to flex and spring back to their original shape to deliver a responsive ride.
 They may do this but at the expense of flexibility.
 This, combined with the thicker blown rubber parts of the outsole make the sneaker less flexible than many other neutral running sneakers out there.
 That is not to say that this sneaker is not flexible at all.
 The engineered mesh upper helps your foot flex naturally with the material from heel strike to toe off.